6 Serious Side Effects Of Grape Seed Extract

 A team of geneticists extracted DNA from an ancient grape seed, compared it with recently grown grapes, and matched it to Savagnin blanc grapes.
 This means that this grape type has grown unchanged for close to a millennium, surviving the Hundred Year’s war, the French Revolution, and both the World Wars.

-Though there is a lack of scientific evidence about the potential health benefits of grape seed extract, it does have some adverse effects associated with it.
+Though there is a lack of scientific evidence about the potential health benefits of grape seed extract, it does have some adverse effects associated with it, especially with its overdose.
 Besides, there is dearth of information regarding the recommended dose of grape seed extract which further increases the risk.
-Doses of between 100-300 milligrams/day have been used in studies and are prescribed in some European countries (2).
+Doses of 2500 milligrams/day have been used in a study on a Japanese population and were considered safe (2).

 Grape Seed Extract Side Effects